Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 peritonitis), lining surrounding the lungs (pleurisy), and joints (arthralgia and occasionally arthritis).
 These episodes are often accompanied by fever and sometimes a characteristic ankle rash.
 The first episode usually occurs in childhood or the teenage years, but in some cases, the initial attack occurs much later in life.
 Between attacks, people often do not have any symptoms.
 Without treatment, FMF can lead to kidney failure due to a buildup of certain protein deposits (amyloidosis).
 FMF is usually inherited in an autosomal recessive fashion and is caused by mutations in the MEFV gene.Familial Mediterranean fever (FMF) is an inherited condition characterized by episodes of painful inflammation of the abdominal lining (

 - Learning about Familial Mediterranean Fever.
 NHGRI Web site.
 July 2010; http://www.genome.gov/12510679.
 Accessed 1/19/2012.

 - Familial Mediterranean Fever.
 Genetics Home Reference (GHR).
 September 2008; http://ghr.nlm.nih.gov/condition=familialmediterraneanfever.
 Accessed 1/19/2012.

 - The Cleveland Clinic provides an overview of the different types of periodic fever syndromes.

 - Genetics Home Reference (GHR) contains information on Familial Mediterranean fever.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.